-The majority of the UK’s office based work force have worked from home for almost 2 weeks now and this will have been a huge transition for a large number of people.
+The majority of the UK’s office-based workforce has worked from home for almost 2 weeks now and this will have been a huge transition for a large number of people.
 It is important to stay healthy whilst working from home, not only for the physical benefits but also to feel happier and to be more productive.
 I have collated some of my personal recommendations in this area along with ideas on mindfulness in order to provide calmness and clarity.

 The following are my key recommendations for healthy working from home, including mindfulness techniques.

-3. Scents.
-Essential oil diffusers and burning scented candles can help lift a mood and give an energy boost or mind stimulation.
-In the current lock down, specialist shops that sell a large range of scents will not be open, but essential oils can easily be found in larger pharmacies and different scent diffusers can be bought in supermarkets or online.
-Examples of some key scents include sandalwood to help with focus and calming nerves; lavender for relieving stress, and peppermint can boost energy.
+Essential oil diffusers and burning scented candles can help lift a mood and give an energy boost or mental stimulation.
+In the current lockdown, specialist shops that sell a large range of scents will not be open, but essential oils can easily be found in larger pharmacies and different scent diffusers can be bought in supermarkets or online.
+Examples of some key scents include sandalwood to help with focus and calm nerves; lavender for relieving stress, and peppermint can boost energy.

 My tips for staying healthy are not revolutionary, and they act as a reminder of some positive changes that you can make in the new environment that we all find ourselves in.
 Sometimes it is not easy to apply too many changes, but by applying at least one of the above techniques will allow you some mental and physical breadth and assist in the mindfulness of working.